Michael J. Moynihan: Music

 Thorn, who had formed an electronic music project called Slave State in Wisconsin, visited Moynihan in Belgium in 1988 and the two collaborate for a live concert of Thorn's project.
 The show was produced by Club Moral and took place in a cellar underneath their headquarters in Antwerp.
 After relocating back to the US in 1989, Moynihan formed the musical group Blood Axis and no longer produced music under the name Coup de Grâce.

 Experimental musician Boyd Rice invited Moynihan to go to Japan and collaborate with him on three NON performances there in 1989.
 Moynihan performed in concert with the various musical groups rotating around Tony Wakeford, Douglas P., and Rose McDowall who were also performing.
 His performance in Japan with NON was later released as the "Live in Osaka" DVD.
 That year, an album entitled Music, Martinis, and Misanthropy grew out of these collaborations.
 Moynihan also took the cover photo and did the graphic design work for the album, which was loosely based on the 1954 easy listening release by Jackie Gleason, Music, Martinis and Memories.

 In 1995, Cthulhu Records released the first full-length album by Blood Axis, The Gospel of Inhumanity, and has seen several subsequent re-issues on various labels.
 It was followed by a second Blood Axis album in 1997 entitled Blót: Sacrifice in Sweden for the Swedish post-industrial music label Cold Meat Industry.
 In 2010, Blood Axis released a second studio album titled Born Again.
-Blood Axis was noted for using a speech by the British fascist Oswald Mosley and lyrics by the Nazi occultist Karl Maria Willigut in music.
+Blood Axis was noted for using a speech by the British fascist Oswald Mosley and lyrics by the Nazi occultist Karl Maria Wiligut in music.